-As of December 31, 2021, our principal sources of liquidity included \$54.4 million of cash and cash equivalents, up to \$30 million of unused borrowings under our line of credit and up to \$15 million on our delayed draw term note.
-Of this cash, \$6.5 million was held in Canada.
+As of December 31, 2022, our principal sources of liquidity included \$25.0 million of cash and cash equivalents, up to \$30 million of unused borrowings under our line of credit and up to \$75 million on our delayed draw term note.
+Of this cash, \$78,000 was held in Canada.
 The delayed draw term note can only be used to fund permitted future business acquisitions or repurchasing our Common Stock.

-Our cash flows from operating activities consist of net income adjusted for non-cash items including depreciation and amortization, deferred income taxes, share-based compensation and related taxes, reserve for uncertain tax positions, loss on disposal of property and equipment and the effect of working capital changes.
-Cash provided by operating activities grew mainly due to strong cash collections on trades accounts receivable, change in income taxes receivable and payable, decreases in deferred contract costs due to the changes in the costs to acquire new sales and growth in deferred revenue primarily due to timing of initial billings on new and renewal contracts.
-This was partially offset by decreased depreciation, amortization and impairment and increased accrued expenses, wages, and bonuses.
+Our cash flows from operating activities consist of net income adjusted for non-cash items including depreciation, amortization, and impairments, reclassification of cumulative foreign currency translation adjustment into earnings, deferred income taxes, share-based compensation and related taxes, reserve for uncertain tax positions, loss on disposal of property and equipment and the effect of working capital changes.
+Cash provided by operating activities decreased mainly due to decreased net income net of non-cash items.
+Cash provided by operating activities also decreased due to working capital changes, mainly consisting of changes in deferred revenue primarily due to timing of initial billings on new and renewal contracts and decreased overall recurring contract value and changes in accrued expenses, wages and bonuses mainly due to decreased bonuses, partially offset by changes in prepaid expenses and other current assets primarily due to the timing of our annual business insurance payment.